feijoaandacuppatea/feijoaandacuppatea.github.io/_posts/travel/2016-02-29-3ish_days_in_Nikko.md

 ![We did get a bit sick of looking at yuba after awhile...]({{ site.url }}/{{page.imgUrl}}yuba-soba-resized.jpg)<br/>
 *We did get a bit sick of looking at yuba after awhile...*

-Anyway, if you wanted to know more, click onto Part1, 2 and 3 (when they eventually get uploaded...)
+Anyway, if you wanted to know more, click onto [Part 1](../Nikko_part1), 2 and 3 (when they eventually get uploaded...)